shaiksanobar/CodeClauseInternship_Object-Detection-System/README.md

 ⚙️ Installation Steps

-Follow these steps to set up and run the project on your system:
+Follow these steps to set up and run the project on your systembr:<br>
 	1. Clone the Repository:
     git clone https://github.com/shaiksanobar/object-detection-system.git
-    cd object-detection-
+    cd object-detection-<br>
-    2.Install Required pip install -r requirements.txt
+    2.Install Required pip install -r requirements.txt<br>
-3. Download Pre-trained Model Weights
+3. Download Pre-trained Model Weights<br>
 	•	You can use YOLOv5 or Faster R-CNN pre-trained weights.
-	•	Place the downloaded weights in the models/ directory.
+	•	Place the downloaded weights in the models/ directory.<br>
-4. Run the Script
+4. Run the Script<br>
-python detect.py
+python detect.py<br>
-5. Upload an Image or Video
+5. Upload an Image or Video<br>
-	•	The program will detect and classify objects in real time or from uploaded files.
+	•	The program will detect and classify objects in real time or from uploaded files.<br>

 ⸻